I've been writing fiction intermittently since I was old enough to hold a pencil.

 There's a little more about me and my writing in my Smashwords author interview.

-I work as a senior engineer in the R&D department of a major turbomachinery manufacturer, doing computational fluid dynamics (CFD) analyses and design work.
-This lets me make great pictures like this and, better yet, figure out what they mean, but it doesn't allow me to do much writing.
-I look forward to opportunities to write especially clear reports and give engaging presentations (I'm an unusual engineer).
+I retired from a job as a senior engineer in the R&D department of a major turbomachinery manufacturer, doing computational fluid dynamics (CFD) analyses and design work.
+This let me make great pictures like this and, better yet, figure out what they meant, but it didn't allow me to do much writing.
+I always looked forward to opportunities to write especially clear reports and give engaging presentations (I'm an unusual engineer).

 I have written or co-authored several technical papers (as well as a few Navy technical manuals, but they wouldn't let me sign those).
 But even I will admit that, unless you happen to be interested in the particular subject matter, you're better off to stick with my fiction.